Medieval English Theatre is an international refereed journal, established in 1979. Its name belies its wide range of interest:

 contributions on European and Latin drama, ceremony, and pageantry, together with analyses of modern survivals or their equivalents, and of research productions of medieval and Tudor plays.

 Most issues are illustrated.

 From Volume 37 (2015) onwards the journal has been published and sold by

-Members of the Society are eligible for a reduced-price subscription to the journal, both print and e-book versions, which is ordered via the Secretary.
+Members of the Society are eligible for a reduced-price subscription to the print version of the journal from Vol 37 onwards.
+This is ordered via the Secretary.

 An Index of all volumes from 1 (1979) to date is available.
 There is also a cumulative Author Index.

 Go to drop-down Journal menu.